sixeyed/docker-kube-workshop/part-1.md

 kubectl get all
 ```

-The Docker client can also be used to deploy applications as stacks to Kubernetes.
-You configure the Docker CLI to use Kubernetes or Swarm by using the `DOCKER_ORCHESTRATOR` environment variable.
+The Docker client can deploy applications as stacks to Kubernetes or to Docker Swarm.
+You configure the Docker CLI to switch between Kubernetes or Swarm by using the `DOCKER_ORCHESTRATOR` environment variable.
 The current mode is displayed with `docker version`:

 ```
 docker version -f '{{ .Client.Orchestrator }}'